HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 ## Attributes

-In our analysis of attributes we were interested to see how attributes are used in documents, and how the situation is around `data-*` attributes.
-We diagnose that `class` is the queen of all attributes.
+This section focuses on how attributes are used in documents and explores patterns in `data-*` usage.
+Our findings show that `class` is the queen of all attributes.

 ### Top attributes

-Similar to popular elements, we were curious about the most popular attributes.
-Given how important the `href` attribute is for the Web itself, or the `alt` attribute in order to make information [accessible](./accessibility), would these be most popular?
+Similar to the section on the most [popular elements](#top-elements), this section delves into the most popular attributes on the web.
+Given how important the `href` attribute is for the web itself, or the `alt` attribute in order to make information [accessible](./accessibility), would these be most popular attributes?

-Yet the most popular attribute is `class`—with almost 3 billion occurrences in our sample and constituting 34% of attributes in use, it's by far the prevalent attribute:

 <figure markdown>
 | Attribute | Occurrences | Percentage |